msdange/project_assignment_v0/README.md

 <!-- ABOUT THE ASSIGNMENT -->
 ## About The Assignment

-This assignment is built to host a simple web application in AWS EC2 instance using Ansible and terraform.
+This assignment is created to host a simple web application in AWS EC2 private instance using Ansible and terraform.

 <!-- GETTING STARTED -->
 ## Getting Started